 If you are a beginner and want to learn to knit with minimum frustration, here’s a few things I’ve learned.
 As beautiful and seductive as it may seem, eyelash yarn is not the easiest to start with, and there are several other “fancy” yarns that are difficult to work with as well.
 If you start with a difficult yarn, it is easy to become discouraged.
 You may be halfway finished a scarf with a beautiful piece of eyelash yarn, when suddenly a dozen stitches slip off the end of your needle!
 The fuzzy strands make it very hard to find and pick up lost stitches, so you face the choice of unravelling and starting over again, or finding some extremely creative way to hide the very large hole!
 I also had trouble with a funny twister yarn that left me with unattractive loose loops all over the place.
 Some of these fancy yarns are quite pricey, too, and you may end up with a very expensive, shapeless scarf full of holes that you are too embarrassed to wear!
 I would suggest that, before even attempting an actual useful piece, you practice your stitches on an ordinary medium-weight yarn.
 Second-hand stores and garage sales are good places to pick up surplus, cheap yarn and knitting needles, so you can practice without spending a lot of money.
 I also found it easiest to work with larger needles, about a size 11 (8 mm), and it’s helpful to have a darning needle and small crochet hook for finishing and tying up loose ends.

 I began practice by casting on about 20 stitches (enough so you can see what you have stitched, not so many that you have too long a row to work with), then I would stitch several rows in each stitch – that way I could see what a garter stitch looks like, how a knit/purl alternate row creates a stretch, what happens when you join or drop stitches, how different sizes of needles will alter the weave, and of course, how to cast off.
 I tried out many different kinds of stitches, tested several ways of casting on, and tried both the “continental” and “english” styles of knitting, until I found stitches that were comfortable for me.
 If I wanted to try a pattern, I tested out every stitch and every set of rows to ensure I was doing it right.
 I also tested measurements to see how long a piece of yarn I would need to knit each row (nothing worse than running out of yarn when casting off!)
 Once I felt confident enough, I switched back to one of the fancy yarns.
-Second hand stores and garage sales are good places to pick up surplus, cheap yarn and knitting needles, so you can practice without spending a lot of money.
 I even knitted some wild & crazy slippers out of practice squares.

 Of course, too much practice and getting into fancy yarns, complicated stitches and complex patterns defeats much of the purpose of knitting for me.
 As much as I want to create beautiful things, it’s too hard to knit a pattern while multitasking – I need to be able to read my course text while I knit!
 It’s also easy to get carried away with a project, distracted when I have too many other things to do.